 - 1 tsp sesame oil , toasted (Note 2)

 - 3 garlic cloves , very finely minced

 - 2 tsp ginger , grated or finely chopped (can be omitted)

 - 2 tsp soy sauce , light or all purpose (Note 5)

 - 3 tbsp brown sugar (sub with white)

 - Sesame seeds

-Life of Dozer – The vet said to figure out a way to stop him from licking his injured paw.
+And from the original publish date in 2016: The vet said to figure out a way to stop him from licking his injured paw.
 So I did. 😉

 If you enjoyed my Asian Chilli Garlic Prawns (Shrimp), I think you’ll LOVE……

 My Mongolian Beef – crispy beef tossed in a fabulous sticky sauce!